by Robbie Bickford,

 The Kennebec Water District (KWD) will be hosting a public informational meeting at 5:30 p.m., on Wednesday, December 1, 2021, at the KWD Water Treatment Plant, at 462 Main Street, in Vassalboro, to review the Forest Management Plan and the South Narrows Peninsula Harvest Plan.
 These are available for review on our website at: www.KennebecWater.org/Source.

 China Lake (or “the Lake”) has been the sole source of supply for KWD since 1905.
 When the Lake was first used for drinking water, the land around the West Basin was heavily impacted by livestock pasturing and other agricultural activities.
 In 1909, seeing increasing development around China Lake, KWD began purchasing the shorefront land around the West Basin to protect the drinking water supply.
 Subsequently, thousands of trees were planted to reforest areas previously cleared for agricultural use.

-Today, KWD owns approximately 344 acres in the China Lake watershed consisting of a nearly continuous, approximately 200-foot-wide, strip of land surrounding the West Basin including the areas that are known as the North and South Peninsulas.
+Today, KWD owns approximately 344 acres of forested land in the China Lake watershed consisting of a nearly continuous, approximately 200-foot-wide, strip of land surrounding the West Basin and two larger plots of land known as the North and South Narrows Peninsulas.

 Responsible journalism is hard work!